Urban area: South Africa

 South Africa has eight metro areas.
 Metropolitan municipalities (Category A municipalities), as defined in SA, are the most developed areas of the country, and execute all the functions of local government for a city or conurbation.
 They are created by provincial governments.
 As per the country's 2022 census data, South Africa has five metros (major urban areas) with a population of over four million residents, with the other three having a population of around one million.

-Metropolitan municipalities (Category A municipalities), as defined in SA, are the most developed areas of the country, and execute all the functions of local government for a city or conurbation.
-They are created by provincial governments.

 The country's three branches of government are split over different cities.
 Cape Town is the legislative capital, Pretoria the administrative capital, and Bloemfontein the judicial capital.
 The table below shows all South African metro areas, ranked by population size.